fog-openstack-tng/fog_hp_tng/README.md

-# FogHpTng
+# OpenStackHP

-The extension layer on top of openstackcommon for HP
+The extension layer on top of openstackcore for HP

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'fog_hp_tng'
+    gem 'openstack-hp'

 And then execute: